SEND

 • Teacher feedback from Demonstrate tasks allow pupils who struggle to communicate their understanding to visualise next steps.
 We must make sure positive feedback is included.

 Cognition & learning: This refers to the thinking skills and thought processes that a pupil has acquired through their prior experience.
-Difficulties can be general or specific, related to one or more areas of the curriculum and can be short term or long term.
+Additional behavioural, social or emotion needs can be general or specific, related to one or more areas of the curriculum and can be short term or long term.

 • Strategies such as learning journeys map out content so pupils can visualise and understand how topics link together.